Are you an adviser? Go to Unbiased Pro

 • Taking several lump sums from your pension (each 25% is tax-free, the remaining 75% is taxed).

-You will face a much bigger tax bill by doing this, and unless you intend to spend all your pension in a single year, you are generally better off leaving it invested in your pension fund.
+You will face a much bigger tax bill by doing this, and, unless you intend to spend all your pension in a single year, you are generally better off leaving it invested in your pension fund.

-Get expert financial advice
+Get expert stakeholder pension advice

 Stakeholder pensions are a valuable option for building your retirement savings, offering features such as low annual charges and the flexibility to make contributions according to your circumstances.